edrees078/Edrees-Fake-Chat-App/README.md

 - When you open or refresh the page, a **welcome overlay** appears.
 - You enter your **name**, and it is displayed in the chat header.
 - The conversation always starts **fresh** with a greeting like:
-  `Hi Edrees, I'm Idris Bot 🤖.
+  `Hi Mais, I'm Edrees Bot 🤖.
 Type /help to see what I can do.`
 - The name is **not stored** after the session ends – you enter it again each time.

 ### 🌓 Theme Switcher (Dark / Neon) with Persistence